-We travelled through Cebu area, Cagayan de Oro, Iligan city, Initao, Camiguin Island and White Island which is nearby the Camiguin.
+We traveled through Cebu area, Cagayan de Oro, Iligan city, Initao, Camiguin Island and White Island which is nearby the Camiguin.

 Philippines Cebu, Iligan

 My friend picks me up from the Cebu airport.
-W head to Be resort which is around 1 hour away.
+We head to Cebu Resort Be resort which is around 1 hour away.
 The airport is modern, clean and easily accessible.
-We arrive at the resort which has a beach on the front, a dreamy infinity swimming pool, friendly staff, amazing views and clean rooms.
+We arrive at the resort which has a beach on the front, a dreamy infinity swimming pool, friendly staff, amazing views, and clean rooms.

 Returning back to the hotel, just rooming around for some photos and lazy time.

-The next day we have breakfast on the open area balcony with a lot of fruits, bread, cakes and drinks.
+The next day we have breakfast in the open area balcony with a lot of fruits, bread, cakes, and drinks.
 The majority of the tourists are Chinese, Japanese and Koreans.

-Next, it’s relaxation time by the pool and the beach.
+Next, its relaxation time by the pool and the beach.
 The surroundings, (especially the infinity swimming pool) are really impressive.
-The pool has a great view to the beach area and its surroundings.
+The pool has a great view of the beach area and its surroundings.

 Cagayan de Oro

 On the late afternoon, we fly to Cagayan de Oro where we take a bus ride to Iligan city.
 The journey is through green scenery, small cute houses and street grilled food restaurants which makes my stomach rumbling from the cravings.
 I ask my friend whether we will try these delicacies and to my disappointment, she answers negatively “Your stomach is not used to this kind of street food, you will end up to the hospital”.
 So it’s better to avoid it as it smells heavenly delicious though!